amitkulkarni1905/Room-of-Requirement/README.md

 # Room-of-Requirement

-This is a repo of different literary resources ranging from different subjects like Maths, Data Science
+This is a repo of different literary resources ranging from different subjects like

+i) Maths
+ii) Data Science
+iii) Cosomology